๐ฌ๐ง English

 External source โ Flow 1: Ingestion โ Bronze (filesystem)

-โ Flow 2: Transform โ Silver (PostgreSQL)
+โ Flow 2: Transform โ Silver EAV (PostgreSQL)

-โ Flow 4: Metadata โ OpenMetadata catalogueEach flow is independent and can be re-run without executing the preceding flows.
-This is deliberate: if the transformation logic changes, only Flow 2 needs to be re-run; there is no need to re-download the source data.
+โ Phase 5: Datastore โ catalogue + Gold tables (ยง6.5)The four flows are independent and each can be re-run without executing the preceding ones: if the transformation logic changes, only Flow 2 needs to be re-run, with no need to re-download the source data.
+The fifth phase โ Datastore integration โ is not a pipeline flow and is carried out by the verification responsible (ยง6.5).

 Each pipeline lives in a dedicated subdirectory under flows/: